cemalivive/ruby-style-guide/README.md

 * Avoid line continuation `\` where not required.
 In practice, avoid using line continuations at all.
-* Devam satırı gerekli değilse kullanımı önlenmeli. Örnekte, hepsinde devam satırı kullanarak önle. ?
+* Satır devam etmesi gerekli olmayan yerde `\` ile önlenir.
+Aşağıdaki örneklerin hepsinde `\` kullanılarak önlenmiştir.

     ```Ruby
     # bad